Pegah-Asadi/Data-Analysis-Schema/README.md

 ## **4 | 🧰 Extraction & Preparation**

 This is where raw data turns into something meaningful.
-Your goal: extract the right data, clean it, and shape it into an analysis-ready format.
+🎯 Goal: extract the right data, clean it, and shape it into an analysis-ready format.

 ### 🏗️ Step-by-Step Workflow